mendhak/angular-intro.js/README.md

 The other intro.js callbacks you can specify are `ng-intro-oncomplete`, `ng-intro-onexit`, `ng-intro-onchange` `ng-intro-onbeforechange` and `ng-intro-onafterchange`.

-## Working with the code
+### Plunker

+You can also use this [sample plunker](http://plnkr.co/edit/wo9EzfbOFjM7NDoAvmjA?p=preview)

+## How to build

-First, get the node modules needed (grunt, bower)
+If you want to build or contribute, first, get the node modules needed (grunt, bower)

     npm install